inveniosoftware/docs-invenio-rdm/docs/customize/custom_fields/records.md

 ![Custom fields in upload form](../img/upload_form_custom_fields.png)

-#### Landing page
+### Landing page

-The custom fields will be displayed in the _additional details_ section.
-Each custom fields section will be one different tab, containing all the corresponding fields.
-However, every institution has their own UI design and it is already possible to override the default display by overriding the Jinja templates of these pages.
+In the record landing page, by default, the custom fields will be displayed in the _additional details_ section at the bottom of the page.
+Each custom fields section correspond to a tab item, containing the configured fields.

+The additional details section:

 ![Custom fields in additional details section](../img/landing_page_fields_display.png)

-It would be situated at the bottom of it:
+The landing page with the configured custom fields:

 ![Custom fields in landing page](../img/landing_page.png)

+However, it is possible to change this default layout by overriding the Jinja templates of the landing page.

-In case you want to change how a specific field is displayed in the _additional details_ section, you can use the _template_ prop available in the `RDM_CUSTOM_FIELDS_UI` config.
+You can change how a specific field is displayed in the _additional details_ section via the _template_ parameter:

 ```python
 RDM_CUSTOM_FIELDS_UI = [